tbensky/Prolog-CLP/README.md

 Vixen < Comet
 ```

-Now this is all very nice, but you must see how stuck this might feel: for whatever order Vixen ends up being in, it'll be a number bigger than that for Rudolph, Prancer, and Dasher, but less than that for Dancer and Comet.
+Now this is all very nice, but you must see how stuck this feels: for whatever order Vixen ends up being in, it'll be a number bigger than that for Rudolph, Prancer, and Dasher, but less than that for Dancer and Comet.
 And we can't say anything more about Vixen until we can "solve" for the ordering of the other reigndeer.

 At this level, classical Prolog won't help, since we can't just tell it `Vixen > Rudolph`, as it will fail since it doesn't know anything about Rudolph.
-Using Prolog+CLP however, we can state
+(Note: this puzzle can be solved with classical Prolog, just not so directly has stated).
+Using Prolog+CLP however, we can just state

 ```
 Vixen #< Dancer
 ```

 as a *constraint* to be resolved later on.
 Prolog will happily continue, and if enough constraints are put forth, will provide a solution.
-This problem is solved below.
+This problem is solved below with both a CLP and non-CLP approach.

 ### Labeling